 In 2007 Mother Earth News, a strong advocate of better farming practices, ran a thorough nutritional comparison of pasture-raised and factory eggs.
 In comparison to a conventional egg, it found pasture-raised eggs contain:

 In 2008 a follow up study showed that the significant sunlight exposure the hens enjoy translates from the sun to the hens to the eggs in the form of increased levels of Vitamin D – by as much as 4 to 6 times more than conventional eggs!
 Other tests have also shown that pasturing yields higher levels of folic acid, and even (in a test that Vital Farms ran itself) measurable levels of Vitamin C, which is a first for eggs.

 Vital Farms hens are raised in a humane and caring environment, and the eggs that produce are healthy for you.
 Happy hens lay healthier eggs.

-Restaurant job growth outpaced the overall economy in 2013 by adding nearly 300,000 jobs in the first 11 months of the year.
-While the restaurant industry is certainly growing, so is its energy waste.
 Unfortunately, restaurants are one of the biggest energy consumers in the commercial industry – consuming about 2.5 times more energy per square foot than other commercial buildings, according to the Energy Star® Guide for Restaurants.